cameronstanley/cameronstanley.github.io/_posts/2016-11-05-go-first-impressions.md

 # Working on a Project
 I always find the best way to progress in a new language is to pick a non-trivial project and see it through to completion.
 I've been making [go-reddit](https://github.com/cameronstanley/go-reddit), a wrapper for the Reddit API for a few weeks now.
 I thought it might be cool to make a Reddit CLI for light console browsing, but the API wrappers currently available are a little lacking in functionality.
 Development has been pretty steady in my off-time, there are just a ton of endpoints to implement and the response objects can be a little tricky to parse.
 The main challenges have been:

+## Decoding of JSON
-* **Decoding of JSON** - Parsing the JSON responses from the API is handled using the [encoding/json package](https://godoc.org/encoding/json).
+Parsing the JSON responses from the API is handled using the [encoding/json package](https://godoc.org/encoding/json).
 The json package will decode the body of a response to a struct, provided that struct's named fields matches the keys in the JSON object (if not you can explicity declare the mapping using the backticks format as shown below).
 Here's an example:

 ```go
 var trophyListing struct {